christys122/readme-generator/README.md

 To install necessary dependecies, run the following command:

 ```
-Install by cloning the repo then run using node index.js
+N/A
 ```

 ## Usage

-Use this generator everytime you create a new project to create a README file quickly
+This project will generate a README file through a series of questions and answers.
+It will capture all necessary data, examples and screenshots.
+The video of the functionality can be found at https://drive.google.com/file/d/1Sh22Whu2SnuoIYMSpZI5vOPcl-nli5iu/view.

+### Screenshot
+![README File] (assets/Image.png)

 ## License

-    This project is licensed under the MIT license.
+    This project is licensed under the No license license.

 ## Contributing

-AMA
+Contributions are not accepted at this time

 ## Tests

 To run tests, run the following command:

 ```
-no tests at this time
+No tests
 ```

 ## Questions

-If you have any questions about the repo, open and issue or contact me directly at sample@email.com.
+If you have any questions about the repo, open and issue or contact me directly at mcsalazar122@gmail.com.
 You can find more of my work at [christys122](https://github.com/christys122/).